-- 1) Pregnant or lactating subjects - 2) Have received any investigational compound within 30 days prior to study dosing - 3) Concurrent participation in another therapeutic clinical trial - 4) Current alcohol or substance abuse judged by the investigator to potentially interfere with subject compliance or subject safety - 5) Positive test for drugs of abuse, including alcohol at Screening or on Day -1/check-in (Positive THC screen allowed for subjects in states that have legalized THC containing substances) - 6) A positive test result for human immunodeficiency virus (HIV-1/HIV-2) antibody, hepatitis B (HBV) surface antigen or current HCV infection (exclude all subjects who test positive (reactive) for HCV antibody with repeat test HCV RNA detected) - 7) Have poor venous access that limits phlebotomy - 8) History of having donated blood within 56 days prior to check in (Day-1). - 9) History of having donated plasma within 7 days prior to check in (Day -1). - 10) History of prior allogeneic bone marrow progenitor cell or solid organ transplantation. - 11) Currently registered on an organ transplantation list. - 12) History of bleeding from esophageal varices within 90 days prior to check in (Day-1).
+- 1) Pregnant or lactating subjects - 2) Have received any investigational compound within 30 days prior to study dosing - 3) Concurrent participation in another therapeutic clinical trial - 4) Current alcohol or substance abuse judged by the investigator to potentially interfere with subject compliance or subject safety - 5) A positive test result for human immunodeficiency virus (HIV-1/HIV-2) antibody, hepatitis B (HBV) surface antigen or current HCV infection (exclude all subjects who test positive (reactive) for HCV antibody with repeat test HCV RNA detected) - 6) Have poor venous access that limits phlebotomy - 7) History of having donated blood within 56 days prior to check in (Day-1). - 8) History of having donated plasma within 7 days prior to check in (Day -1). - 9) History of prior allogeneic bone marrow progenitor cell or solid organ transplantation. - 10) Currently registered on an organ transplantation list.

-- 13) Have been treated with systemic steroids, immunosuppressant therapies, or chemotherapeutic agents within 3 months prior to Screening or expected to receive these agents during the study (eg., corticosteroids, immunoglobulins, and other immune- or cytokine-based therapies) - 14) Significant serious skin disease, such as but not limited to rash, food allergy, eczema, psoriasis, or urticaria - 15) Significant drug sensitivity or drug allergy (such as anaphylaxis or hepatotoxicity) - 16) Known hypersensitivity to the study drugs, their metabolites (if applicable), or to formulation excipients (see Section 5.2.1) - 17) Significant cardiac disease (including history of myocardial infarction based on ECG and/or clinical history, any history of ventricular tachycardia, congestive heart failure, or dilated cardiomyopathy with left ventricular ejection fraction <40%), a family history of Long QT Syndrome, or unexplained death in an otherwise healthy individual between the ages of 1 and 30 years. - 18) Presence or history of cardiovascular disease, cardiomyopathy, and/or clinically significant cardiac conduction abnormalities. - 19) Syncope, palpitations, or unexplained dizziness - 20) Implanted defibrillator or pacemaker. - 21) Severe peptic ulcer disease, gastroesophageal reflux disease, or other gastric acid hypersecretory conditions requiring prolonged (>6 months) medical treatment. - 22) Medical or surgical treatment that permanently alters gastric absorption (eg, gastric or intestinal surgery).
-A history of cholecystectomy is not exclusionary. - 23) Subjects with use of strong CYP3A4 inhibitors/CYP3A4 inducers, and strong CYP2C9 inhibitors/ inducers within 2 weeks prior to study drug administration will be excluded - 24) Are unable to comply with study requirements or are otherwise believed, by the study investigator, to be inappropriate for study participation for any reason. - 25) Recent significant changes in the use of nicotine or nicotine containing products (ie, initiation, substantial increase or decrease or cessation of use) in the 90 days prior to study drug dosing, or anticipated significant changes in the use of nicotine or nicotine containing products during the course of the study through the follow-up visit.
+- 11) History of bleeding from esophageal varices within 90 days prior to check in (Day-1). - 12) Have been treated with systemic steroids, immunosuppressant therapies, or chemotherapeutic agents within 3 months prior to Screening or expected to receive these agents during the study (eg., corticosteroids, immunoglobulins, and other immune- or cytokine-based therapies) - 13) Significant serious skin disease, such as but not limited to rash, food allergy, eczema, psoriasis, or urticaria - 14) Significant drug sensitivity or drug allergy (such as anaphylaxis or hepatotoxicity) - 15) Known hypersensitivity to the study drugs, their metabolites (if applicable), or to formulation excipients (see Section 5.2.1) - 16) Significant cardiac disease (including history of myocardial infarction based on ECG and/or clinical history, any history of ventricular tachycardia, congestive heart failure, or dilated cardiomyopathy with left ventricular ejection fraction <40%), a family history of Long QT Syndrome, or unexplained death in an otherwise healthy individual between the ages of 1 and 30 years. - 17) Presence or history of cardiovascular disease, cardiomyopathy, and/or clinically significant cardiac conduction abnormalities. - 18) Syncope, palpitations, or unexplained dizziness - 19) Implanted defibrillator or pacemaker. - 20) Severe peptic ulcer disease, gastroesophageal reflux disease, or other gastric acid hypersecretory conditions requiring prolonged (>6 months) medical treatment. - 21) Medical or surgical treatment that permanently alters gastric absorption (eg, gastric or intestinal surgery).
+A history of cholecystectomy is not exclusionary. - 22) Subjects with use of moderate or strong CYP3A or CYP2C9 inducers, or strong CYP2C9 inhibitors within 2 weeks prior to study drug administration will be excluded.
+Subjects with use of proton pump inhibitors within 1 week prior to study drug administration will be excluded. - 23) Are unable to comply with study requirements or are otherwise believed, by the study investigator, to be inappropriate for study participation for any reason.